mantidproject/mantid/docs/source/release/v6.0.0/diffraction.rst

 - New algorithm to clip peaks, providing a background estimation :ref:`ClipPeaks <algm-ClipPeaks>`.
 - Scripts for pixel calibration of CORELLI 16-packs.
 Produce a calibration table, a masking table, and a goodness of fit workspace.
 - New algorithm :ref:`PaalmanPingsAbsorptionCorrection <algm-PaalmanPingsAbsorptionCorrection>` uses a numerical integration method to calculate attenuation factors for all Paalmin Pings terms
-- Modified :ref:`SNSPowderReduction <algm-SNSPowderReduction>' to include several different absorption correction methods.
+- Modified :ref:`SNSPowderReduction <algm-SNSPowderReduction>` to include several different absorption correction methods.

 Improvements
 ############